seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 > Tests this object for equality with an arbitrary object.

 Based on the provided method description and available code, the following test cases will cover all.
-- equivalent null object
 - equivalent Range object
 - non-equivalent non-Range object
-- non-equivalent Range object
+- non-equivalent Range object (both one for lower and one for upper bounds)
 - non-equivalent null object

 ### combineIgnoringNaN